jeremy-jos/CIFAR10_Project/README.md

 In order to train the model on the CIFAR-10 dataset:

-- Run the main.py file:
+- Run the train_main.py file:
     ```bash
     cd [root of project]
-    python main.py
+    python train_main.py
     ```

+In order to use a trained model to predict an image's class:

+- Run the predict_main.py file:
+    ```bash
+    cd [root of project]
+    python predict_main.py
+    ```

 ## CNN Model

 For this project, I ended up using a simple CNN model inspired by the VGG models that is made up of 2 blocks, each block containing:
-- two 2D Convolutional layer that use:
+- two 2D Convolutional layers that use:
     * 32 and 64 filters for the first and second blocks
     * (3,3) size filters
     * Rectified Linear Unit (ReLU) activation